sisrfeng/coc-wiki/F.A.Q.md

 ## How to make preview window shown aside with pum?

-Build neovim from source code or use nightly build.
+Build neovim from master code or use nightly build.

 To make sure floating preview window could work: